machine learning and healthcare use cases & benefits

 Artificial intelligence and machine learning in healthcare have become instrumental in clinical operations, drug discovery, patient care, and medical data management.
 These algorithms are designed to interact with vast amounts of information, segmenting and allocating insights for better decision-making.

-In this article, we apply our knowledge, insights, and success stories from our 6-year AI/ML consulting and development journey, breaking down the disruptive applications of machine learning in healthcare.
+Today, we’re sharing our knowledge, experience as well as success stories from our 6-year long AI/ML consulting and development journey to dissect innovative applications of machine learning in healthcare.

 What is ML in Healthcare?